 An ingrown toenail occurs when the corner of one of your toenails digs into the flesh of that toe.
 It occurs more frequently in the big toe.
-An ingrown toenail is very painful and can easily cause inflammation as thefurther curls into the skin.
-You can begin a self-care at home to reduce the and treat the toenail.
+An ingrown toenail is very painful and can easily cause inflammation as the nail further curls into the skin.
+You can begin a self-care at home to reduce the pain and treat the toenail.

 Wear the right shoes.
-Do not wear high for it will cause more pressure on your toes while walking.
+Do not wear high heels for it will cause more pressure on your toes while walking.
 You’d better wear open-toed shoes, for example, sandals until the pain subside.

 Take painkillers.
 If you feel very painful, buy OTC pain relievers, such as ibuprofen or acetaminophen in the drug store.
 And take it according to the instructions.

 Trim nails properly.
 When you trim your nails, make sure you cut them straight across.
 If you cut them too short, with the pressure put on your foot, toe nails are more likely to cut into the skin as it grows.